jillerhaus/DQ_Project_5_Analyze_Employee_Exit_Surveys/README.md

-# DataQuest Project 3: Visualizing Earnings Based on Majors
+# DataQuest Project 5: Analyze Employee Exit Surveys

 This is the fifth project in the "Data Analyst in Python" and "Data Scientist in Python" paths from Dataquest.
 In this project a dataset containing data from two Australian institutes is cleaned, combined and analyzed.
 The main focus of the project is data cleaning.
 The analysis of the data itself is very short.

 ## Prerequisites

-This project requires both the jupyter notebook as well as the `CSV` files to run.
+This project requires both the Jupyter notebook as well as the `CSV` files to run.

 ### Prerequisites